-However, any such restrictions shall be no different than those imposed within the City of Billings own water delivery system.
-The agreement further sets an initial water rate charge to be paid by the District to the City of Billings and limits future increases to that which it simultaneously applies to all other users of the City's water.
+The agreement with the City of Billings further sets an initial water rate charge to be paid by the District to the City of Billings and limits future increases to that which it simultaneously applies to all other users of the City's water.

 If for any reason, the City of Billings should fail to provide the contracted water supply to the District, there is no alternative source of water supply for the District's customers.
-Total water purchased by the District for the years ended June 30, 2017 and 2016 was \$1,430,566 and \$1,319,129, respectively.
-The amount payable for purchased water reflected in accounts payable in the accompanying statements of net position is \$163,131 and \$152,913 as of June 30, 2017 and 2016, respectively.
+Total water purchased by the District for the years ended June 30, 2018 and 2017 was \$2,215,844 and \$1,430,566, respectively.
+The amount payable for purchased water reflected in accounts payable in the accompanying statements of net position is \$753,470 and \$128,141 as of June 30, 2018 and 2017, respectively.
+(Also, see Note 14 for contingency and subsequent event.)

-As noted in Note 4 to the financial statements, the District has identified \$15,000,000 in capital improvement projects of which \$7,864,000 have been identified as first priority projects.
+As noted in Note 4 to the financial statements, the District has identified \$15,000,000 in capital improvement projects of which \$7,864,000 were identified as first priority projects.
 The original water supply and distribution system is now approximately 53 years old and the District must provide for new infrastructure as a result of growth within and surrounding the District's boundaries.
 Although management is pursuing federal monies to partially fund these costs, it is anticipated that revenue bonds or similar municipal-type bonds could be issued to finance a portion of these anticipated costs.